fractalic/challenge1-fall2015/README.md

 Players will interact and play through the a swing-based window GUI.
 You are given skeleton code of the GUI.
 A relatively decent GUI designer plugin for Eclipse is [WindowBuilder Pro](http://www.eclipse.org/windowbuilder/download.php).
 This tool can help you get started designing GUIs in Java, but ultimately (in this assignment) you will have to write code manually to create GUI elements.

 Our board is square, and consists of clickable buttons.
-However, the size (number of girds) of the board is not fixed: class BoardFrame receives the number of grids per side of the board, $n$.
-We call $n$ the **dimension** of the board.
-Given $n$, BoardFrame draws the grid and marks the initial positions of both players.
+However, the size (number of girds) of the board is not fixed: class BoardFrame receives the number of grids per side of the board, n.
+We call n the **dimension** of the board.
+Given n, BoardFrame draws the grid and marks the initial positions of both players.

 Upon start-up, the application prompts the player, through a dialog window, to choose one of